Ons Geld: Parliamentary impact

 The initiative's success led to a hearing, followed by a March 2016 debate.
 The Dutch Parliament adopted a motion for that the government commission a comprehensive study of the monetary system.

 WRR report commission

 The Ons Geld initiative and parliamentary debate led the Dutch Minister of Finance to formally request the Scientific Council for Government Policy (WRR) to conduct a detailed analysis of the current monetary system and possible alternatives.
-This resulted in the landmark report "Money and Debt: The Public Role of Banks" presented to the Dutch government in January 2019.
+This resulted in the report "Money and Debt: The Public Role of Banks" presented to the Dutch government in January 2019.

 Waterworks of money

 Martijn Jeroen van der Linden from Ons Geld collaborated with Carlijn Kingma on the Waterworks of Money, an animated hydraulic metaphor for finance.